 You may wonder if all that gold foil you see on statues and in temples in Bangkok is real.
-Yes, this is real gold ranging in purity from 96.5 to 99.99 percent pure.
-It is an extremely time consuming process to create gold foil that thin from the original gold bars.
-Once the gold reaches the stage where it is thin enough to be shipped to the Wats bamboo scissors are used to cut it into small square pieces.
+Yes, this is real gold ranging from 96.5 to 99.99 percent purity.
+It is an extremely time consuming process to create such thin gold foil from the original gold bars.
+Once the gold reaches the stage where it is thin enough to be shipped to the temples bamboo scissors are used to cut it into small square pieces.
 Regular scissors are not used because the gold foil sticks to the metal of the blades.

 The closest BTS Station to the Erawan Shrine is Chit Lom (only a few minutes walk from the station).
 The shrine itself is located at the base of the Grand Hyatt Erawan Hotel at the Southeast corner of the street intersection.
 It features a golden image of the Brahma God and was originally constructed at this location in the 1950’s.
 However note that this is not the original statue – it was destroyed by an insane man in 2006 and was soon replaced with a new statue.